Last Updated: January 31, 2023

 (a) As between One and Customer, Customer will be solely responsible for the costs of:

-(i) any AML Requirements as it relates to User onboarding on or through the Customer Platform;
+(i) accommodating to One’s AML Requirements as it relates to User onboarding on or through the Customer Platform and into One’s Advisory Services;

 (ii) software development and maintenance for the Customer Platform;

-(iii) Customer’s own advertising and marketing related to promoting the Products or Accounts, developed by One; and
+(iii) Customer’s own advertising and marketing related to promoting the Customer Platform (Advisory Services notwithstanding), developed by One; and

 (iv) of any cost related to servicing Users, including as it pertains to the Customer Platform offerings.

-(b) Except as expressly set out in this Section and, if applicable, on an Order Form, each Party will be responsible for the costs of providing its own services and conducting its activities in respect of the Services.
+(b) Except as expressly set out in this Section 10.4 and, if applicable, on an Order Form, each Party will be responsible for the costs of providing its own services and conducting it activities in respect of the Services.

 (a) the execution and delivery of this Agreement will not breach any contractual duty it has to a third party;